-Tucson is definitely the hub of activity in Southern Arizona, whether you're looking for outdoor freedom, dining explorations, or a cultural escape.
-This city also takes pride in being easy-going and welcoming, making it a sun-soaked, laid-back, gem of the Southwest that is a gateway to history, culture, and creativity.
+Tucson is definitely the hub of activity in southern Arizona, whether you're looking for outdoor freedom, dining explorations or a cultural escape.
+This city also takes pride in being easy-going and welcoming, making it a sun-soaked, laid-back, gem of the Southwest that is a gateway to history, culture and creativity.

 Tucson's food culture

 Start by eating lunch somewhere along the Best 23 Miles of Mexican Food, a stretch of funky-to-fine dining options where you'll taste the best Mexican cuisine north of the border.
 Happy hour on the patio at Hotel Congress is another must.
-I like to order the tofu street tacos and Ghost Orchid cocktail while I watch the sun set over a downtown that has become more vibrant with each visit.
+Order the tofu street tacos and Ghost Orchid cocktail while you watch the sunset over a downtown that becomes more vibrant each day.

 Tucson's expansive outdoors